Chris Webby: 2012–2013: Bars On Me, signing to eOne Music and Homegrown

-2013–2016: The Checkup – Chemically Imbalanced – Webster's Laboratory 2
+2013–2016: The Checkup, Chemically Imbalanced and Webster's Laboratory 2

-Also in August 2013, Webby indicated working with Scott Storch and SupaDupes on his debut album.
-At the red carpet for the 2013 BET Hip Hop Awards Chris Webby stated his debut album would be released in February 2014.
-On October 24, 2013, Webby revealed that the EP's release had been pushed back to November 12, 2013, due to sample clearance issues.
+Also in August 2013, Webster indicated working with Scott Storch and SupaDupes on his debut album.
+At the red carpet for the 2013 BET Hip Hop Awards Webster stated his debut album would be released in February 2014.
+On October 24, 2013, Webster revealed that the EP's release had been pushed back to November 12, 2013, due to sample clearance issues.
 Following its release, Homegrown would then peak at number 75 on the Billboard 200.
-In a November 2013 interview with HipHopDX, Webby also confirmed Harry Fraud as a producer on his debut album.
+In a November 2013 interview with HipHopDX, Webster also confirmed Harry Fraud as a producer on his debut album.
 He later revealed the album would be titled Chemically Imbalanced.

-On June 3, 2014, Chris Webby announced his 8th mixtape, titled The Checkup, to be released on June 17, 2014.
-Also on June 3, Webby released the first single off The Checkup, named Good Day, featuring fellow Connecticut and Homegrown Music Group rapper, Jitta On The Track.
-Following the release, on June 10, Webby released Chilly, another song featuring Fat Trel to be on The Checkup.
+On June 3, 2014, Webster announced his 8th mixtape, titled The Checkup, to be released on June 17, 2014.
+Also on June 3, Webster released the first single off The Checkup, named Good Day, featuring fellow Connecticut and Homegrown Music Group rapper, Jitta On The Track.
+Following the release, on June 10, Webster released Chilly, another song featuring Fat Trel to be on The Checkup.
 The mixtape was released with ten songs on June 17.

-On August 19, 2014, Webby digitally released the first single off Chemically Imbalanced, titled "F*ck Off."

-On September 26, 2014, Webby announced the release date and artwork for Chemically Imbalanced.
+On August 19, 2014, Webster digitally released the first single off Chemically Imbalanced, titled "F*ck Off."
+On September 26, 2014, Webster announced the release date and artwork for Chemically Imbalanced.
 It was released on October 27, 2014.

-On July 17, 2015, Webby released his 12th project, "Jamo Neat", a collab EP with producer Sap.
+On July 17, 2015, Webster released his 12th project, "Jamo Neat", a collaboration EP with producer Sap.
 The project came together over the course of eight days in the studio together.
 The EP was supported by the singles "Whatchu Need" featuring Sap & Stacey Michelle, and "Vibe 2 It" featuring Sap.